aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/NumberPrompt.md

 The handling of the number prompt is done by MainManager's Update which restricts the inputs available to the 4 directions (to move the selected), confirm, cancel and pause (to set the selected option to the confirm one).
 This is where the `maxlength` constraint is checked: if a number is entered when the length of the current number text is the max, it will prevent the action.
 If the number prompt is confirmed, the `outflagvar` [flagvar](../../../Flags%20arrays/flagvar.md) slot is assigned to the result before releasing the prompt lock.

-Once the outcome is determined, control goes back to SetText inside the [life cycle > Dialogue post-processing](../../life%20cycle.md#dialogue-post-processing) where it will redirect the input string to `cancelline` if cancelled and to `confirmline` if confirmed.
+Once the outcome is determined, control goes back to SetText inside the [SetText Life Cycle > Dialogue post-processing](../../SetText%20Life%20Cycle.md#dialogue-post-processing) where it will redirect the input string to `cancelline` if cancelled and to `confirmline` if confirmed.

 ### About the fields, [flagvar](../../../Flags%20arrays/flagvar.md) and [flagstring](../../../Flags%20arrays/flagstring.md) used